 I would bet that not many people enjoy waiting in line for rides.
+Waiting in line at a Disney Park can be an unavoidable part of the experience, but it doesn’t have to be a dull or frustrating ordeal.
 That’s why Disney invented Genie+, right?!
 If you find yourself waiting in line at a Disney park, here are some constructive ways to pass the time.

 Select Your Next Genie+ Selection

 If you are eligible to add an additional Genie+ selection you can decide which attraction you would like next.

 Waiting in line is the perfect time to re-apply sunscreen on yourself and the little ones.
 No one wants to get burnt while they are on vacation.
 I like to keep my sunscreen in a Ziploc bag so it doesn’t leak onto my things.

 Some of my favorite photos are of my kids hanging out in line.
 Each ride has a themed line queue making the perfect photo ops!
 I also use this time to go through the photos I have taken throughout our trip and either post them, send them to friends and family, or create a “Disney” album on my phone.
 I will take this time to see if any of my PhotoPass photos have loaded on the MyDisneyExperience app.

 There isn’t much downtime while you’re in the parks.
 Waiting in line is a great time to recharge and have a snack.
 I like to pack a day bag with snacks and water in it.
 You never know when your kids (or yourself) need a little refueling.
 Just be courteous of the people around you while you’re eating in line, more and more people now have food allergies.

 Some of the queues in Walt Disney World have even been designed to be interactive, so not only are you distracted as you wait in line, but you will also find that you enjoy the time in the queue.
 Some of my favorite interactive line queues are Test Track, Dumbo, and Peter Pan’s Flight.